VarenyaJ/Pasteur/README.md

 # Pasteur
-Light notes from lectures on Evolutionary Biology and Chemistry
+Notes from lectures on Evolutionary Biology and Chemistry

 NOTICE
 -----